777 mystery sharpens hunt for black-box alternatives

 In 2012, the BEA's advice was adopted by the U.N.'s International Civil Aviation Organization, which urged members to make them mandatory from 2018.
 In the European Union, however, the changes will take effect in 2019, Jouty said.

-The Atlantic jet disaster marked a turning point in the way such searches are handled and led to what, by the standards of complex aviation regulations that must be agreed globally and then translated into national laws, rapid action on batteries.
+The Atlantic jet disaster marked a turning point in the way such searches are handled and led to what was - by the standards of complex aviation regulations that must be agreed globally and then translated into national laws - rapid action on batteries.

 Even before the mandatory regulations come into effect, the longer-life batteries are already available and experts say from next year, only the newer 90-day versions will be produced.